-THE INVESTMENT PROCESS BC is committed to promoting and utilising ESG best practices where possible.
+THE INVESTMENT PROCESS

+BC is committed to promoting and utilising ESG best practices where possible.
-Banor Capital Ltd has signed the UN Principles for Responsible Investments

-(PRI) on 13th December 2018 and is thus committed to integrating ESG factors into its investment analysis, decision-making processes and active ownership practices.
+Banor Capital Ltd has signed the UN Principles for Responsible Investments (PRI) on 13th December 2018 and is thus committed to integrating ESG factors into its investment analysis, decision-making processes and active ownership practices.
 The UNPRI are steadily becoming the global standard in responsible investing, it was therefore a natural framework for the Firm to adopt in order to further strengthen its on-going commitment to responsible investing and ESG matters generally.

 BC's ownership activities are aimed at promoting sustained profitability and risk management in portfolio companies in order to protect shareholder value and enhance long-term returns.
 We believe a sound corporate governance structure is essential for creating long-term shareholders value.
 The board of directors and senior management are accountable to investors for protecting and generating value over the long term.
-We expect the board of directors of investee companies to oversee and monitor the effectiveness of the company's governance of environmental, social and business ethicsrelated issues and risk, and protect shareholder rights.
+We expect the board of directors of investee companies to oversee and monitor the effectiveness of the company's governance of environmental, social and business ethics-related issues and risk, and protect shareholder rights.

-We apply a model that we developed in-house to evaluate environmental, social and governance (ESG) sustainability when selecting securities.
-This "best-in-class" model is designed to identify best practices in the sectors concerned.
+We use both third party research and proprietary tools to evaluate ESG sustainability when selecting securities.
+This focus of our research is designed to identify "best-in-class" practices in the sectors concerned.

 We analyse the companies' sustainable financial statements and we meet periodically the management of the businesses in which we invest.
-After the analysis, we appoint an internal rating to each stock using a statistic model and comparing our rating with the one assigned by the international rating agencies1.
+After the analysis, we will weight an investment based on a wholistic approach to the portfolio whist comparing our analysis of the company with the ratings assigned by the international rating agencies1.

+ESG INTEGRATION& GOVERNANCE

-ESG INTEGRATION & GOVERNANCE We set clear expectations on corporate ESG management and performance in our investments and ownership activities and communicate these expectations to companies we are invested in and other stakeholders.
+We set clear expectations on corporate ESG management and performance in our investments and ownership activities and communicate these expectations to companies we are invested in and other stakeholders.
 As a responsible investor, we expect that investee companies operate in line with our commitment to the UNPRI and in observance of existing laws and regulations, international humanitarian law and international conventions, as well as standards for sound environmental, social and governance performance.